Vertexwahn/rules_oidn/README.md

 ## Current status

-Currently, this rules compile only on Ubun tu 22.04.
+Currently, this rules compile only on Ubuntu 22.04.
 Windows and macOS builds fail with errors.
 If you run the example (see next section) the following output is generated: